gonmf/dakilang/README.md

 >
 > fib(4, X)?
 ```
-(this is Prolog, not Daki)

-In the Daki language, however, we prefer to keep the clause format consistent even for logical and mathematical operations.
-We call these **operator clauses**:
+In Prolog we find arithmetic and conditional logic mixed with the clause itself.
+In the Daki language, however, we prefer to keep the clause format consistent even for these operations.
+We use instead what we call **operator clauses**:

+Operator clauses are always unifiable only when the input variables are present and the Answer missing, and for performance they are always unified before user-defined clauses where possible.

 **Arithmetic operator clauses**

+_The inputs must be numeric to unify._

-- `add(Input1, Input2, Answer)` - Unifies with the result of the addition of the two inputs
+- `add(Numeric1, Numeric2, Answer)` - Unifies with the result of the addition of the two inputs
-- `sub(Input1, Input2, Answer)` - Unifies with the result of the subtraction of Input1 with Input2
+- `sub(Numeric1, Numeric2, Answer)` - Unifies with the result of the subtraction of Numeric1 with Numeric2
-- `mul(Input1, Input2, Answer)` - Unifies with the result of the multiplication of the two inputs
+- `mul(Numeric1, Numeric2, Answer)` - Unifies with the result of the multiplication of the two inputs
-- `div(Input1, Input2, Answer)` - Unifies with the result of the division of the two inputs
+- `div(Numeric1, Numeric2, Answer)` - Unifies with the result of the division of the two inputs; integer division is used if both inputs are integer
-- `mod(Input1, Input2, Answer)` - Unifies with the rest of the integer division of the two inputs
+- `mod(Numeric1, Numeric2, Answer)` - Unifies with the rest of the integer division of the two inputs
-- `pow(Input1, Input2, Answer)` - Unifies with the result of Input1 to the power of Input2
+- `pow(Numeric1, Numeric2, Answer)` - Unifies with the result of Numeric1 to the power of Numeric2
-- `sqrt(Input, Answer)` - Unifies with the result of the square root of Input
+- `sqrt(Numeric, Answer)` - Unifies with the result of the square root of Numeric
+- `log(Numeric1, Numeric2, Answer)` - Unifies with the logarithmic base Numeric2 of Numeric1
+- `rand(Answer)` - Unifies with a random floating point value between 0 and 1
+- `round(Numeric, Answer)` - Unifies with the rounded value of Numeric1 to Numeric2 decimal cases
+- `trunc(Numeric, Answer)` - Unifies with the value of Numeric without decimal part
+- `floor(Numeric, Answer)` - Unifies with the largest integer value that is less or equal to the input
+- `ceil(Numeric, Answer)` - Unifies with the smallest integer value that is greater or equal to the input

+**Equality/order operator clauses**

+_The inputs must be of the same data type to unify._

+- `eql(Input1, Input2, Answer)` - Unifies if the values are equal
+- `neq(Input1, Input2, Answer)` - Unifies if the values are not equal
 - `max(Input1, Input2, Answer)` - Unifies with the maximum value between Input1 and Input2; if any of the inputs is a string, string comparison is used instead of numeric
 - `min(Input1, Input2, Answer)` - Unifies with the minimum value between Input1 and Input2; if any of the inputs is a string, string comparison is used instead of numeric
-- `log(Input1, Input2, Answer)` - Unifies with the logarithmic base Input2 of Input1
 - `gt(Input1, Input2, Answer)` - Unifies if Input1 is greater than Input2; if any of the inputs is a string, string comparison is used instead of numeric
 - `lt(Input1, Input2, Answer)` - Unifies if Input1 is lower than Input2; if any of the inputs is a string, string comparison is used instead of numeric
-- `eql(Input1, Input2, Answer)` - Unifies if the values are equal
-- `neq(Input1, Input2, Answer)` - Unifies if the values are not equal
-- `rand(Answer)` - Unifies with a random floating point value between 0 and 1
-- `round(Input, Answer)` - Unifies with the rounded value of Input1 to Input2 decimal cases
-- `trunc(Input, Answer)` - Unifies with the truncated value of Input

-Illegal arguments, like dividing by 0, do not unify.

 **Type casting operator clauses**

+_These always unify._

 - `str(Input, Answer)` - Unifies with the text representation of Input
-- `int(Input, Answer)` - Unifies with the integer value of Input
+- `int(Input, Answer)` - Unifies with the integer value of Input; will truncate floating point inputs
 - `float(Input, Answer)` - Unifies with the floating point value of Input

 **String operator clauses**

+_The inputs must be of the correct data type to unify._

-- `len(Input, Answer)` - Unifies with the number of characters in Input
+- `len(String, Answer)` - Unifies with the number of characters in String
-- `concat(Input1, Input2, Answer)` - Unifies with the concatenation of the two inputs
+- `concat(String1, String2, Answer)` - Unifies with the concatenation of the two inputs
-- `slice(Input1, Input2, Input3, Answer)` - Unifies with the remainder of Input1 starting at Input2 and ending at Input3
+- `slice(String, Integer1, Integer2, Answer)` - Unifies with the remainder of String starting at Integer1 and ending at Integer2
-- `index(Input1, Input2, Input3, Answer)` - Unifies with the first position of Input2 in Input1, starting the search from Input3
+- `index(String, Integer1, Integer2, Answer)` - Unifies with the first position of Integer1 in String, starting the search from Integer2
-- `ord(Input, Answer)` - Unifies with the numeric ASCII value of the first character in the Input string
+- `ord(String, Answer)` - Unifies with the numeric ASCII value of the first character in the String string
-- `char(Input, Answer)` - Unifies with the ASCII character found for the numeric value of Input
+- `char(Integer, Answer)` - Unifies with the ASCII character found for the numeric value of Integer

-These clauses cannot be overwritten or retracted with clauses with the same name and arity.
-They are also only unifiable when the _Answer_ variable is the only free variable left.
-For performance, operator clauses are always unified before user-defined clausers.
+Operator clauses cannot be overwritten or retracted with clauses with the same name and arity.
+They also only unify with some data types - for instance an arithmetic clause will not unify with string arguments.
+Illegal arguments, like trying to divide by 0, also do not unify.

-These clauses, just like user-defined clauses, are type agnostic, i.e. expect to be unified with values of different data types, and try to generate a response that makes sense.
-Some clauses do not unify with some data types though.
-In general the rule is that operations between integer literals and floating point literals yield a floating point response, and between a string literal and a integer literal yield an integer literal.

-Let's go back to how to implement a program that returns the value of the Fibonnaci sequence at position N. At first glance the solution would be:
+Let's now go back to how to implement a program that returns the value of the Fibonnaci sequence at position N. At first glance the solution would be:

 ```
 fib(1, 1).